-Search and assess to ESGF-published obs4MIPs data is available through this site, however information about the project is out of date.
+Search and access to ESGF-published obs4MIPs data is available through this site, however information about the project is out of date.
 Current information is available through

 To get data - Please go to the Search & Download Data box or More search options links above.

 A complete list of dasasets can be viewed via the Satellite Data Products link on the left.

 To propose a new dataset for obs4MIPs, please see the How to Contribute link on the left.

 Obs4MIPs (Observations for Model Intercomparisons Project) is an activity to make observational products more accessible for climate model intercomparisons and evaluation.
 It provides data specifications that are closely aligned with CMIP making it possible to make data available via the same searchable distributed system used to serve and disseminate the rapidly expanding set of simulations made available for community research.

 A wide variety of observationally-based datasets are used for climate model evaluation.
 Obs4MIPs refers to a limited collection of documented datasets that have been organized according to the Coupled Model Intercomparison Project (CMIP) model output requirements and made available on the Earth System Grid Federation (ESGF).
 Most obs4MIPs datasets correspond to a field that is output in one or more of the CMIP experiments.
 This technical alignment of observational products with climate model output can greatly facilitate model evaluation, development and research.
 Guidelines have also been developed for obs4MIPs product documentation that is of particular relevance for model evaluation.
 This effort was initiated with support from NASA and the U.S. Department of Energy (DOE) and has now expanded to include:

 2) guidance and support from the WCRP Data Advisory Council.

 To summarize, products currently available via Obs4MIPs are:

 Comparable to model output defined as part of CMIP